Jazzeys176/LungCancerPredictionModel/README.md

 ## 🛠️ **Steps Involved**

 ### 1️⃣ **Data Cleaning**
 - Utilized **Pandas** for data preprocessing, ensuring the dataset was clean and ready for analysis.
+- Used **LabelEncoder** to convert the Target Variable values of "Level" into numerical values and stored into "Level_Encoded" column.

 ### 2️⃣ **Feature Selection**
 - Applied **Recursive Feature Elimination (RFE)** to identify the most significant features contributing to the prediction.